 Some parts of Swarm may be offered as alpha, beta, preview, or otherwise evolving functionality.
 Features may change as we improve reliability, security, and product fit.

-Terms of Service
+Terms of Use

-4. Workspaces, Entities, and Administrators
+4. Spaces, Entities, and Administrators

 Administrators may change visibility, stop runs, approve or reject actions, or disable connections subject to product permissions.

-Terms of Service
+Terms of Use

 5. Your Content